-For different widgets, the extended version will differ: for some, it can be greater functionality, for others – an increase in size for ease of use.
+For different widgets, the extended version will vary: for some, it can be greater functionality, for others – an increase in size for ease of use.
 The user can switch from the widget to the map using the button in the upper right corner.

 In the future, the design will allow us to add new features without modifying the whole application.

 It was not always easy for end-users to navigate the application setup.
 To help them, the previous version provided integrators with the remote configuration feature.
 It simplified the app set-up but still had room for improvement: the integrator had to generate configuration files and send them to devices.
-This didn’t always come in handy for integrators, and they chose to manually configure the app on each smartphone.
+This didn’t always come in handy for integrators, and they had to manually configure the app on each smartphone.

 We wanted to spare the user from the configuration work and at the same time facilitate it for integrators.
 That’s why we have developed the separate Configurator web application.